adon-cloudcannon/landing-page-test/src/collections/posts/visual-editing-on-your-microblog-with-bookshop-and-eleventy.md

 *You can view the source code for our finished&nbsp;[Microblog components for&nbsp;`code`,&nbsp;`link`, and&nbsp;`text`](https://github.com/zachleat-cc/demo-cloudcannon-microblog/tree/main/_component-library/components).*

-The simplest of these is the&nbsp;[text component](https://github.com/zachleat-cc/demo-cloudcannon-microblog/tree/main/_component-library/components/text), which is plain HTML content.
-Each component is represented by three files:
+The simplest of these is the&nbsp;[text component](https://github.com/zachleat-cc/demo-cloudcannon-microblog/tree/main/_component-library/components/text) which holds on to no more than plain ol’ HTML content.
+Each Bookshop component can be represented in three files and `text` is no exception:

 * `text.bookshop.yml`&nbsp;for CloudCannon specific configuration (including input types).
 * `text.eleventy.liquid`&nbsp;for Liquid templating syntax for the component.
 * `text.scss`&nbsp;for component styles.

-When we make edits in the CloudCannon interface, the visual rendering of the component will be updated in real time in the CloudCannon visual editor.
+When we make changes to the HTML content in a `text` component in the CloudCannon interface, the visual rendering of the component will be updated in real time in the visual editor.

 If you’d like to see a preview of how the visual editing experience looks and behaves,&nbsp;[skip to&nbsp;`0:46`&nbsp;in this video on YouTube](https://youtu.be/AsWt6BTjzyk?feature=shared&amp;t=46)&nbsp;(or watch below).